Iskon Internet

-Iskon Internet is an ICT company with headquarters in Zagreb, Croatia.
+Iskon Internet was an ICT company with headquarters in Zagreb, Croatia.
 Other than being an Internet provider, Iskon provides fixed line telephone and IPTV access, thus offering full triple play service.

 In 2006 Iskon was bought by T-HT and became part of Deutsche Telekom group, but retained its own company structure and brand image.
+On January 1, 2024, Iskon Internet d.d. was officially merged with Hrvatski Telekom, and a separate brand name "Iskon" remains.

 History

 Iskon was founded in Čakovec in 1997 in home of Damir Sabol.
 Around the end of 1999, American company Adriatic Net Investors invested considerable funds in Iskon, changing the ownership structure of the company and moving its headquarters to Zagreb.
 In 2000, Iskon was additionally consolidated through foreign investment from Dresdener Kleinwort Benson Private Equity.
 In 2001, Iskon acquired Klik Multimedia company and launched its own web portal, which soon became the most visited portal in Croatian webspace.
 In May 2006, Iskon was bought by T-HT (which itself is part of Deutsche Telekom).
 Iskon's web portal (renamed net.hr) was singled out as an independent company before the purchase and thus avoided the takeover.
 The acquisition proved successful, since Iskon continued to function independently as a company providing broadband services under its own brand, transforming from a small family business into a company with more than 160 full-time employees.